crystallpunk-14/crystall-punk-14/README.md

 [More detailed instructions on building the project.](https://docs.spacestation14.com/en/general-development/setup.html)

 ## License
-The base code for the original Space Station 14 game is registered under MIT: https://github.com/space-wizards/space-station-14
+The base code for the original Space Station 14 game is registered under [MIT License](https://github.com/crystallpunk-14/crystall-punk-14/blob/master/LICENSE_MIT.txt)

-All CrystallPunk14 codebase contributions rights reserved. (all components and systems beginning with CP14, for example: https://github.com/crystallpunk-14/crystall-punk-14/blob/master/Content.Server/_CP14/Alchemy/CP14AlchemyExtractionSystem.cs)
+All CrystallPunk14 codebase contributions [rights reserved](https://github.com/crystallpunk-14/crystall-punk-14/blob/master/LICENSE_ARR.TXT).

+Some code may be sublicensed under [CLA](https://github.com/crystallpunk-14/crystall-punk-14/blob/master/LICENSE_CLA.txt) for specific other projects.
+Details of who the code is sublicensed to can be found in the corresponding code files.

 Visual and sound assets have their own license, described in the attribution file next to them.